 Causes of Childhood Hearing Loss

 There are many identified causes of hearing loss in infants and children, including specific conditions (some of which are inherited), infections, and injury.
 But up to 40% of hearing loss in infants is unexplained.

 Recognizing and Diagnosing Childhood Hearing Loss

-for Mother's voice when she talks out of the infant's range of vision.
+According to Chase, signs that your infant might have hearing problems include not responding to sudden, loud noises and not looking around for Mother's voice when she talks out of the infant's range of vision.